Schmid7k/tpt/README.md

 cargo install tpt
 ```

-## TPR
+## tpr
-Text-Processing-Read - short tpr - is a command line utility similar to cat and can be used like this:
+text_processing_read - short tpr - is a command line utility similar to cat and can be used like this:
 ```
 Text Processing Toolkit 0.1
 IceBlockProduction